spcourse/sp1/modules/numbers/en/goldbach/index.md

 ## Specification

-Write a program called **goldbach.py** to show that all even numbers up to and including 1000 can indeed be expressed as the sum of two primes.
+Write a program to show that all even numbers up to and including 1000 can indeed be expressed as the sum of two primes.
 More specific: show for each even number *explicitly* (on the screen) that it can be written as the sum of two primes, like in the example above.

 More important is of course if or when you find a number that *isn't* in compliance with Goldbach's conjecture.
 Make sure that your program clearly displays such a finding on the screen.
 Bingo!